Slot Strength and Item Budget

 For the Data Nerds: The Math Behind Slot Strength

-Correcting the 1% myth: Earlier guides mentioned stats scale "roughly 1% per item level" - that's actually wrong.
-The real scaling is more complex:
+Correcting the 1% myth: The introduction to this guide mentioned stats scale "roughly 1% per item level" for simplicity - but the real scaling is more complex:

 - Primary stats: ~0.94% per level